Marietta Product Liability Lawyers

 An example of a manufacturing defect could be a car with faulty brakes due to improperly installed brake pads.
 If a consumer purchases this car and gets into an accident due to the faulty brakes, the manufacturer could be held liable for any injuries or damages caused by the defect.

-A product with an inherently flawed design, rendering it unreasonably unsafe for normal use, has a design defect.
+A defective product with an inherently flawed design, rendering it unreasonably unsafe for normal use, has a design defect.

 Faulty design liability claims concern the entire product line, not just a single item.
 Even if the defective product is manufactured correctly, it can still cause injury.
 For a lawsuit to proceed, the injury must result from the product’s flawed design.
 Say a ladder with a design flaw made it prone to tipping over even when used properly.
 If a consumer purchases this ladder and is injured when it tips over, they may file a lawsuit against the manufacturer for a faulty design.